Graph editing

 Note

-What do waypoints look like in the game?
+What do nodes look like in the game?

-When you are playing a normal game on a waypointed map, the waypoints will of course be invisible so that they don’t distract or annoy you in any way.
-When waypointing is activated (see: How can I access the waypoint editor?, Below for instructions on how to do that), you will see waypoints as vertical bars about as high as a standing player.
-The colour of normal waypoints is green, but you may also see waypoints in white, purple, red, blue and cyan.
-These colours indicate special waypoints, some of which have already been mentioned in the last paragraph.
-If you see waypoints that are much smaller than the other ones, they are crouch waypoints.
+When you are playing a normal game on a noded map, the nodes will of course be invisible so that they don’t distract or annoy you in any way.
+When graph editor is activated (see: How can I access the graph editor?
+Below for instructions on how to do that), you will see nodes as vertical bars about as high as a standing player.
+The color of normal nodes is green, but you may also see nodes in white, purple, red, blue, and cyan.
+These colors indicate special nodes, some of which have already been mentioned in the last paragraph.
+If you see nodes that are much smaller than the other ones, they are crouch nodes.
 They will force bots to crouch when approaching them.
-Such waypoints are needed to lead bots through vents or any other low and narrow passages.
-Connections between waypoints are marked as horizontal lines leading from the centre of one waypoint to the other.
-They, too, exist in different colours.
-You may see yellow, white and red lines.
-Don’t worry if all these different colours sound confusing right now - it’s actually very easy, but of course it helps a lot if you see some waypoints on the screen.
-Now you know what waypoints and connections are, what they are for and what they look like, you may want to enter the editing mode and see for yourself.
+Such nodes are needed to lead bots through vents or any other low and narrow passages.
+Connections between nodes are marked as horizontal lines leading from the center of one node to the other.
+They, too, exist in different colors.
+You may see yellow, white, and red lines.
+Don’t worry if all these different colors sound confusing right now - it’s actually very easy, but of course it helps a lot if you see some nodes on the screen.
+Now you know what nodes and connections are, what they are for and what they look like, you may want to enter the editing mode and see for yourself.

-The waypoint editor is not a separate program, it is included in the bot dll (or .so, if you are using linux).
-To open it, create a LAN/Listen Server game, select the map you want to waypoint and start the game as usual.
+The graph editor is not a separate program, it is included in the bot dll (or .so, if you are using Linux).
+To open it, create a LAN/Listen Server game, select the map you want to create the graph for, and start the game as usual.
 As soon as you are in the map, you can activate the editing mode from the console by typing yb graphmenu or if you have bound a key for it, simply by pressing that key.

 Graph console commands Summary